Pedro Alexandrino Fernandes

 Academic

 I got a degree in chemistry at the University of Porto, Portugal, in 1993.
 After teaching chemistry in high school for three years, I started my Ph.D. studies (1997) under the supervision of Prof. José Gomes.
 The subject of my work has been simulations of liquid|liquid Interfaces and ion transfer across them.
 Upon finishing my Ph.D.
-(2000), I become an Assistant Professor at the Chemistry Department of the Faculty of Sciences of Porto, Portugal, and later (2009), an associate Professor of the same Faculty.
+(2000), I became an Assistant Professor at the Chemistry Department of the Faculty of Sciences of Porto, Portugal.
+I am now a Full Professor of the same Faculty.

-I teach courses for the degrees and MSc in Chemistry, Biochemistry, and Bioinformatics, mainly in quantum chemistry, computational biochemistry and drug discovery.
+I teach courses for the degrees and MSc in Chemistry, Biochemistry, and Bioinformatics, mainly in quantum chemistry, computational biochemistry, and drug discovery.

 Research